 Ample clinical experience exists to corroborate the integration of these 5 major systems whose biochemistry and functions are intimately interwoven.
 Indeed, most seasoned holistic functional medicine practitioners now regard the integration of these 5 systems as a standard of care in their practice when treating almost any chronic disease state.

-Indeed, these 5 systems, as well as all other systems are so integrated that they should really be considered as a single unified process.
-Reductionist divisions serve in our ongoing assimilation of how all knowledge comes full circle and reintegrates into itself.
+These 5 systems, as well as all other systems, are so integrated that they should really be considered as a single unified process.
+Reductionist divisions of human physiology and supporting biochemistry only serve in our ongoing assimilation of how all knowledge comes full circle and reintegrates into itself.